waltermeyer/socket-programming/README.md

 ### [Introduction](#intro-anchor)

 This is going to be a 2 part project.

 Part I is just a gentle introduction into HTTP and TCP.

-Part II is writing your own web server.
+In part II, you will write your own web server.

 ### [Part I: Act like a browser, think like a hacker.](#part1-anchor)